 Effective pest management requires problem solving.
-Once a pest infestation has been established, pest management professionals must inspect the building to identify what the pest is attracted to and how they are gaining access to the facility.
+Once a pest infestation has been established, pest management professionals (PMPs) must inspect the building to identify what the pest is attracted to and how they are gaining access to the facility.
 The answers to these questions will drive the strategy the technician implements to solve the pest issue.

 These five lessons offer advice for aiding pest prevention efforts at your business.

 Rodent droppings can be the key to solving infestations, as they are what often lead pest management technicians to entry points and nesting sites.
 Train your employees to notify you or the technician of any rodent dropping sightings.
 The droppings should be promptly cleaned up and continually monitored.